SayenkoDesign/bushcooking.com/wp-content/plugins/iwp-client/readme.txt

 5. One-click updates

 == Changelog ==
+= 1.6.4.2 - Jul 10th 2017 =
+* Improvement: Dropbox API V2 has been integrated with InfiniteWP.
+* Fix: While uploading the backup to Dropbox some users get Dropbox verification failed: File may be corrupted error.
+* Fix: File exceeds 150MB upload limit error while uploading the backups to Dropbox using Single call back method.
+* Fix: Path error if the Dropbox folder have trailing spaces.

 = 1.6.4 - May 2nd 2017 =
 * Improvement: JSON communication implementation between Admin Panel and Client plugin has been completed.
 * Improvement: Unwanted files and folders will be automatically excluded from backups.